brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 relationship between market size and price is shown in the bottom left panel where the strong statistical significance of the linear fit is annotated on the plot.
-The Pearson correlation coefficient ("pearsonr" in the plot) of the two features is close to -1 indicating the the mean price of honey and the domestic market size each year are nearly linearly related.
+The Pearson correlation coefficient ("pearsonr" in the plot) of the two features is close to -1 indicating the mean price of honey and the domestic market size each year are nearly linearly related.
 Further, the p-value of the linear relationship between the two is far less than 0.05, which shows a strong significance for the rejection of the null hypothesis that they are not linearly related.
 The correlation between